Madame Jeanette vs Scotch Bonnet: Suriname Sauce or Caribbean Jerk

 Swap Limit

 A 1:1 swap works only when the recipe can accept a different cultural signal.
-For neutral hot sauce or a Scotch bonnet substitute, the heat match is fine; for Scotch bonnet style Caribbean flavor, Madame Jeanette pushes the sauce toward Suriname instead of Jamaica.
+For neutral hot sauce or a Scotch bonnet substitute, the heat match is fine.
+For Scotch bonnet style Caribbean flavor, Madame Jeanette pushes the sauce toward Suriname instead of Jamaica.

 Market And Seed Clues